treszkai/treszkai.github.io/_posts/2018-07-11-medical-safety.md

 ---
 layout: post
-title:  "Medical AI safety: where are we and where are we heading"
+title:  "Blog post summary: Medical AI safety: where are we and where are we heading"
-categories: AI
+categories: AI, medicine
-description: Using (almost) advanced tools for advanced tasks, without weighing their consequences.
+description: "I summarize a blog post about medical AI safety, which describes the potential consequences of using advanced medical systems without sufficient evidence to back up their usefulness."
 ---

 In this post I summarize a [blog post about “medical AI safety”](https://lukeoakdenrayner.wordpress.com/2018/07/11/medical-ai-safety-we-have-a-problem/): the potential consequences of using advanced medical systems without sufficient evidence to back up their usefulness.